Water Conservation Video Contest

 - Contest entry form is filled out properly and includes a creative title

-Winners will be notified via email by June 8th, 2022.
+Winners will be notified via email by June 12th, 2023.
 If submitted as a team, prize must be split equally among team members.
+Only students who worked on a winning video will be notified directly via email.

 For more about the contest, contact Danielle Ashton: 707-252-4189 x3125 or Danielle@NapaRCD.org